Sunday, 8 July 2018

 Ascent 133 m, descent 205 m

-We were keen to be on the move before the heat arrived, so we left just before 7 am.
+We were keen to be on the move before the heat arrived, so we left the camping ground just before 7 am.

-Having thrown the horrible soft, sweet bread from the Moroccan shop into the hedgerow to damage the health of the local fauna, we took the long main street into town, past the spa hotels.
+Having thrown the horrible soft, sweet bread from the Moroccan shop into the hedgerow, where it would no doubt threaten the health of the local fauna, we took the long main street into town, past the grand spa hotels.

 To our surprise, both bars that we had seen last night were closed, and the only thing open was a boulangerie, where we hopefully bought four pastries and some bread.